AntonChaukin/testrail-jest-reporter/README.md

 });
 ```
 **Note:** The Case ID is a unique and permanent ID of every test case (e.g. C125),
-<br>and shoudn't be confused with a Test Case ID, which is assigned to a test case<br> when a new run is created (e.g. T325).
+and shouldn't be confused with a Test Case ID, <br>which is assigned to a test case when a new run is created (e.g. T325).

 **Note**: The first and second **_it()_** test result will be reported, and the last - not.

+### Roadmap
+**This version:**
+- Add new tests Run if there are testcases that are not present in any of the existing TestRail tests Runs.
+- Add new test Runs if the Milestone not specified.
+- Also need to write more tests.

+<br>**Version 2:**
+- Add the Reporter CLI.

+<br>**Version 3:**
+- Add ability to parse code annotations.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/AntonChaukin/testrail-jest-reporter/blob/main/LICENSE) file for details.